NCEAS/metacat/CONTRIBUTING.md

 a `DEV` branch is merged to master, and all tests should pass before the `master` branch is merged to `releases` and tagged for a release.

 **Continuous integration**.
-Metacat is build upon every commit through the Jenkins system for [continuous integration at DataONE](https://purl.dataone.org/integration).
+Metacat is built upon every commit through the Jenkins system for [continuous integration at DataONE](https://purl.dataone.org/integration).
 Both the `releases` and `master` branch are built and tested, and the current development branch is built as well.

 ## Code style